dbridges/yapi/README.md

 ## Installation

-You'll need Go, then lone the git repo and run:
+You'll need Go, then clone the git repo and run:

 ```sh
 make